reem-shaikh/70DaysOfCode/main/23-11/readme.md

 ✅Scripting Language
 Intrepreted
-line by line conversion
-HLL -> LLL
+line by line conversion HLL -> LLL
-- its slower because it has to execute with every line of code revamped
+- its slower because it has to execute with every line of code everytime a the code is revamped

 eg: CSS, JS, RUBY, PYTHON, PHP, VBA, ES, TYPESCRIPT